 Also note that felony convictions that rise to the level of aggravated felonies can cause:

-5. Can a conviction get cleared from one’s record?
+5. Can a conviction get cleared from my record?

 - the conviction was for misdemeanor abuse, and

-- the defendant successfully completed either a jail term or probation.
+- you successfully completed either a jail term or probation.

 6. Does a conviction affect gun rights?

-A misdemeanor conviction will not affect a person’s gun rights.
+A misdemeanor conviction will not affect your gun rights.

-Felony convictions, though, will cause a defendant to lose his/her rights to:
+Felony convictions, though, will cause you to lose your rights to:

 - own a gun, and